spidersocks/unified-backend/content/en/faq/short_replies.md

 - For one-word or very short confirmations (“Paid!”, “Sent!”, “Done.”), reply only with “Thank you!”.
 - If the parent did something for us and then says “thanks” (e.g., “Sent the file, thanks!”), reply with “Thank you!”, not “You're welcome.”
 - Politeness-only replies like “You're welcome” are ONLY for messages that are pure thanks or an acknowledgement of our help (e.g., “Got it, thanks!”).
+- **Never reply "You're welcome" after a parent action, even if they said thanks.
+Only use "Thank you!"**
 - If the message contains actual subject matter (e.g., a date/time, student name, booking/reschedule/cancel/leave, policy/fees/timetable/course details, homework questions, etc.), do NOT use a shorthand from this page.
 The reply must address that subject matter based on policy/docs; do not make arrangements.
 - IMPORTANT: If the message is a dated leave/reschedule/cancel notification (contains date/weekday/time or student name) and is not explicitly asking about policy, reply ONLY with [NO_ANSWER].
 Do not send “Thank you” and do not summarize policy.
 - If the parent sends only a file or screenshot (e.g., payment proof, homework), reply with “Thank you!”.